younginnovations/internship-challenges/data-analysis/scrape-it/readme.md

 `go run run.go`

 Your run script should create a folder called "out" and write a file "data.csv" inside a "data" folder.
-"data.csv" should contain the data as this "file"

 Push your codes and data.csv file to the repo, maintaining the folder structure.